project-chip/matter.js/packages/matter-node.js/README.md

 * -vendorid: the vendor ID as number to use for pairing (default: 65521 (0xFFF1))
 * -productid: the product ID as number to use for pairing (default: 32768 (0x8000))
 * -port: the port to listen on (default: 5540)
-* -file: the file to use for storing the pairing information (default: device.json).
-Delete the file or provide an alternative name to reset the device
+* -store: the storage location (directory) to use for storing the pairing information (default: device-node).
+Delete the directory or provide an alternative name to reset the device
-* -on: the command to run when the device is turned on
+* -on: the command to run when the device is turned on (see example above)
-* -off: the command to run when the device is turned off
+* -off: the command to run when the device is turned off (see example above)

 **Experimental**